jrengdahl/H503/README.txt

 Building the board is not hard.
 I do my soldering under a 1959 StereoZoom microscope using a very fine-tip pencil, and SMT solder paste applied with a toothpick, or wire solder for through-hole parts.
-The only thing to watch out for is the USB connector.
+One thing to watch out for is the USB connector.
 If you use too little solder you risk ripping the connector off the board if you are not real careful with the USB cable.
 If you use too much solder it can puddle under the connector and short out the signal pins.